-- 1) Represents transfers from the general fund to Town capital project fund and to various nonmajor grant funds - 2) Represents budgeted transfers between nonmajor revolving funds and the general fund.
+- 1) Represents transfers from the general fund to various special revenue funds and the Town unemployment fund. - 2) Represents budgeted transfers between various nonmajor funds and the general fund.

 NOTE 8 - CAPITAL LEASES

 The Town has entered into various lease agreements to acquire equipment.
 These lease agreements qualify as capital leases for accounting purposes and therefore has been recorded at the present value of the future minimum lease payments as of the inception date.